rcrowther/django-taxonomy/README.md

 ## Overview
 The app is called Taxonomy, because that's what it is, a vocabulary of terms.
 You might think of that as a tree of categories.
 However, I've used the common Python/Django word 'Node' for the categories.

-To make a tree of categories, Taxonomy has a model 'NodeBase'.
-You subclass 'NodeBase' to make a new Model.
+To make a tree of categories, Taxonomy has a model 'AbstractNode'.
+You subclass 'AbstractNode' to make a new Model.
 One Model/database table = one tree.

-'NodeBase' can be extended with whatever data you want.
+'AbstractNode' can be extended with whatever data you want.
 So a Node (category) can be customised with descriptions, SEO material, external reference numbers, whatever you need to reference and present your material.

 'Node' is not a good name for end users.
 Whenever end users are concerned, I'd use the word 'category'.
 Even in the application help I use the word 'Category'.